 There’s also a synopsis for the game, which was filled with typos so I’ll just paraphrase for your benefit.
 The game takes place in the 19th century and sees you playing as your own unique character that you get to create.
 You’re a new student to Hogwarts, who only got accepted in the fifth year.
 This is due to you being a particularly rare type of witch or wizard, one who can “track and identify remnants of ancient magic”.
 But starting your wizarding education in your fifth year is something completely unknown to us Potter fans, so why this is happening is very much a mystery and one I really want to know the answer to.
 I’ve embedded the footage below as a gif so you may have to restart the clip to see it from the beginning.

-The game will also be an open world RPG, and thus you’ll be able to explore the castle, the grounds and Hogsmeade village at your leisure, along with any secret areas unknown to fans of the books and movies.
+The game will also be an open-world RPG, and thus you’ll be able to explore the castle, the grounds and Hogsmeade village at your leisure, along with any secret areas unknown to fans of the books and movies.
 It looks like there is quite a bit of destruction within the environments and you can use magic to repair certain sections in order to progress through the world.
 You team up with Professor Fig (Charms professor maybe?) as you learn potions and spells, meets creatures, fight dark wizards, goblins and monsters for the “Fate of the wizarding world.”
 It also sounds like there will be eight different gaming classes, so it seems like there will be some flexibility with how you play the game.
-You also get to chose your house and chose whether to play as good or evil student, which also sounds very interesting.
-I like that this isn’t a traditional linear Harry Potter game, as the video game adaptations, but one that seems to be filled with choice and consequence as you mould your own character.
+You also get to chose your house and chose whether to play as a good or evil student, which also sounds very interesting.
+I like that this isn’t a traditional linear Harry Potter game, as the video game adaptations, but one that seems to be filled with choice and consequence as you mold your own character.

 All of this sounds extremely promising to be honest.
-Back when I was a writer for Moviepilot, I wrote a piece detailing how cool it would be to have an open world RPG set within the Potter universe.
+Back when I was a writer for Moviepilot, I wrote a piece detailing how cool it would be to have an open-world RPG set within the Potter universe.
 My initial pitch was that the game could perhaps take place between the 40s and 50s, away from the events of either film series.
 Having the action take place in the 1800s is, in my opinion, an even better idea as it further detaches itself from the established stories and gives us a whole new period in history to explore the wizarding world.
-Which admittedly, will look pretty similar to its big screen counterparts as there are no modern devices in the wizarding world.
+Which admittedly, will look pretty similar to its big-screen counterparts as there are no modern devices in the wizarding world.